 Go to our Canvas class, and do ALL the assignments found in the "Smart Start Module."

 - Class check in

-If you have not reached this participation threshold, a warning email will be sent to you to complete assignments and reach this early participation threshold.
-If you have not met this threshold by noon 1/31 you will be dropped.
+If you have not reached these participation thresholds, a warning email will be sent to you to complete assignments and reach this early participation threshold.
+If you have not met this threshold by noon 6/13 you will be dropped.
 Contact me immediately if you are having any difficulties participating with this class.

 Once you have

 you are ready to begin the work of the class.
 Please go do our Essay Cycle #1 Assignment Sheet to begin.

 Be sure to check our Class Announcements page!!!
 Regularly!!!!!

 If you still have questions about our class as you begin, please don't hesitate to contact me.

 English 1301 Home © Lennie Irvin 2019